shirsneh/virtual_clothes_try_on_assistant/README.md

 #### My implementation is based on a paper titled "U2-Net: Going Deeper with Nested U-Structure for Salient Object Detection" by Qin et al. in 2020.
 Link to the paper:  https://www.sciencedirect.com/science/article/abs/pii/S0031320320302077

-#### and was trained with VITON-HD dataset
+#### and was trained with VITON-HR dataset
-Link to the dataset: https://github.com/shadow2496/VITON-HD/tree/main
+Link to the dataset: https://github.com/sangyun884/hr-viton

 #### You can see the code here:
 https://github.com/shirsneh/virtual_clothes_try_on_assistant/blob/main/networks/u2net.py